 Making a Consulate Appointment

-For most Mexican immigration applications it is necessary to make an appointment at a Mexican consulate.
-Follow the steps below to do that directly with your chosen consulate or via the recently updated Mexitel online appointment service.
+For most Mexican immigration applications one mustmake an appointment at a Mexican consulate.
+Follow the steps below to do that directly with your chosen consulate or via the MiConsulado (formerly Mexitel) online appointment service.

-Mexitel is a website specially created to schedule appointments at Mexican consulates worldwide for visas and other consular matters.
-Use this link in order to access Mexitel’s online system: https://mexitel.sre.gob.mx/citas.webportal/pages/public/login/login.jsf
+MiConsulado is a service to schedule appointments at Mexican consulates worldwide for visas and other consular matters.
+It was formerly named Mexitel.
+Access it via the External Relations website: https://citas.sre.gob.mx/

 1. Get prepared

-Once you’re at the Mexitel website, in the right-hand corner above the form select your language (idioma in Spanish).
+Visit https://citas.sre.gob.mx/.
+In the right-hand corner above the form, select your language (idioma in Spanish).
 The code for English is EN.
 (Note that the translation is not comprehensive and many words are still in Spanish throughout the site.)
 Then select ‘create an account’.

 3. Book an appointment

-The next steps asked you if you already have a Mexican passport or consular number.
-Usually the answer to this will be no. Then select ‘Verify’ and ‘Continuar’.
+The next steps ask if you already have a Mexican passport or consular number.
+Usually the answer will be ‘no’.
+Then select ‘Verify’ and ‘Continuar’.

 Following this you should confirm the procedure (trámite).
 For residency, click ‘Visa’.
 Check beforehand that your consulate provides this visa service.